 Just because one big marketer had successful open rates with “EARN BIG $$ WHILE YOU SLEEP!” as their subject line doesn’t mean you should copy and paste that as your own.

-While it’s easy to focus on clickbait headlines, the long-term quality of leads you gain from those clicks will be much worse.
-Keep in mind a lot of email marketing tips and tricks weren’t written for entrepreneurs and small business owners.
-You’ll come off as spammy and cheap.
-Your clients will lose trust and just like any relationship, trust once lost is hard to get back.
+While it’s easy to focus on clickbait headlines, the long-term quality of leads you gain from those clicks will not be great.
+Keep in mind, a lot of email marketing tips and tricks weren’t written for entrepreneurs and small business owners.
+You don’t want to come off as spammy and cheap.
+Your clients will lose trust and, just like any relationship, trust once lost is hard to get back.

-Some tips to stay away from the spam folder:
+Some tips for staying out of the spam folder:

 - Avoid words like Sale, Warning, Free, $$$, Advertisement.

 - All caps is a no-go.

 - Emojis are cute, but don’t overuse them.